3 LESSONS I LEARNED FROM THE POWELL WATER TEAM ABOUT RURAL WASTEWATER TREATMENT

 Types of Sewer Systems

-The Colorado landscape is dotted with Colorado land drainage systems, used to move water away from dry regions and into rivers and reservoirs.
+Types of Sewer Systems The Colorado landscape is dotted with Colorado land drainage systems, used to move water away from dry regions and into rivers and reservoirs.
 The state has more than 1,000 miles of canals and ditches, most of which were built in the 1800s to serve as a primary means of transportation and irrigation.
 Over time, many of these waterways have been replaced by paved roads or other forms of infrastructure, but they continue to play an important role in Colorado’s economy and culture.
 City planners must take into account many factors when designing a city, including the type of drainage system to be used.
 The most common type of drainage system is the underground storm sewer.
 This system consists of a network of pipes that collect rainwater and runoff from streets and other paved areas and carries it away from the city.
 There are several other types of drainage systems, each with its own advantages and disadvantages.
 Storm Sewer Systems Storm sewer systems are usually underground and carry away the water from streets and other paved areas.
 Sanitary sewers also carry sewage away from homes and businesses, as well as industrial waste.
 Combined sewer systems are underground networks that carry both storm water and sewage.
 Combined sewer systems are rarely used anymore and have been a big problem in major cities like New York City.
 Storm sewers are usually found in urban areas.
 They receive runoff from streets and other paved areas, as well as industrial waste, and carry that water away from the city.
 Sanitary Sewer Systems Private sewers are underground pipes that carry wastewater away from homes and businesses.
 Most private sewer service is provided by a private company, usually the same type of company that provides municipal services.
 In the United States, sewer systems are regulated by the U.S. Environmental Protection Agency (EPA), which uses a set of standards called the National Pollutant Discharge Elimination System (NPDES).
 The majority of sewer systems consist of a series of open-ended, underground pipes that carry wastewater from homes and businesses to a treatment plant, where it is treated.
 How Does City Drainage Systems Work?
 City drainage systems are made up of many different components that work together to move rain and snow out of the city and into rivers or oceans.
 The main components of a city drainage system are the storm sewer, street drainage, water main, and culverts.
 Typical storm sewers are open-ended, underground pipes that carry wastewater from rooftops to a treatment plant.
 They typically consist of pipe diameters from 12 inches to over 10 feet.
 The street drainage system is usually the primary means of transporting stormwater runoff from the roads to sewers.
 It consists of a network of channeled pipes and concrete boxes, sometimes called “swales” or “road swales”.
 In the United States, stormwater management is typically limited to the “urban” watershed level.
 In other words, local governments are responsible for managing runoff from their own streets and buildings.
+Tagged sanitary, sewer system, storm

 Septic Tank & Absorptive Drainfield

-Septic tanks and absorptive drainfields are two common wastewater treatment technology options for on site treatment.
+Septic Tank & Absorptive Drainfield Septic tanks and absorptive drainfields are two common wastewater treatment technology options for on site treatment.
 Septic tanks work by breaking down the waste matter in the sewage into small particles that can be removed by the soil.
 Septic tanks are a cheap option, but they require frequent maintenance to remove the waste matter and other matter that is not broken down.
 Gravel or slag can be added to the tank to make it a more effective means of treatment.
 Septic tanks can be used to treat domestic sewage, but they are typically not suitable for the treatment of industrial waste.
 Absorptive drainfields use a layer of sand or other absorbent material to soak up water and waste, then displace it through a trench to an underground drainage system.
 A septic tank absorption field system is a type of subsurface irrigation that uses aerated soil in the tank to help eliminate excess salts from the treated water.
 The system consists of a buried pipe that connects a septic tank to an underground, pressurized distribution system.
 Aeration of the soil in the tank allows for the water to be pumped through the pipe and then out into a subsurface drip or sprinkler system.
 There are many different types of treatment and disposal options when looking to treat wastewater on-site.
 If you need help understanding local and state regulations or have questions about when system suites your use best reach out to us today!

 7 Basics Necessities for Septic Systems

-Septic systems are a necessary part of many homes in the United States, but they can also be quite expensive to install and maintain.
+7 Basics Necessities for Septic Systems Septic systems are a necessary part of many homes in the United States, but they can also be quite expensive to install and maintain.
 Here are some basics for those looking to install or maintain a septic system in Texas: 1) Septic systems work by absorbing waste from toilets and sinks into small holes located underground.
 These waste products are then broken down by microorganisms and filtered through soil until it reaches an aquifer.
 2) Septic systems are regulated in Texas by both TCEQ Chapter 285 (Texas Administrative Code (state.tx.us)) and by each county.
 Sometimes there are local permitting agencies within the county, like LCRA (LCRA), who also permit the septic systems.
 Each county typically has its own set of standards for septic system installations and maintenance.
 3) There are two main areas for septic system: treatment and disposal.
 4) Treatment typically occurs in buried tanks next the house 5) Disposal typically occurs in an infiltration field or area next to the usage site.
 6) A septic system can fail when the infiltration field becomes clogged by roots from nearby trees or shrubs.
 7) The systems should be inspected and tested every 2 years, otherwise septic system failure can occur.
+Tagged lcra, septic

 Tips and Tricks: Wet Utility Installation Review (UIR) System